Roy Outram

 Alexander Roy Outram (19 February 1901 – 27 March 1987) was an Australian rules footballer who played with Collingwood and Richmond in the Victorian Football League (VFL).

 Outram was recruited from Kyabram, in the Goulburn Valley Football League.
+He played one game at before returning home to Kyabram.
+Encouraged by his younger brother, Percy, he tried again in 1928 but this time with where he played 4 games.
+He didn't like city live and returned home to Kyabram.

 Outram won the 1927 - Goulburn Valley Football League goal kicking award.

-Brother of former St. Kilda and Carlton Football Club player Percy Outram.
+Brother of former and Carlton Football Club player Percy Outram.